andreafortuna/andreafortuna.github.com/_posts/2015-06-24-html5-webworkers.md

 We can choose not to use an external file to define the code of our webworker, packing up everything on a single page using a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob).

-Then we declare a <script> element contains the code to be executed (a simple counter):
+Then we declare a *script* element containing the code to be executed (a simple counter):

 {% highlight JavaScript %}